AI Retrieval Practice Quizzes: What Teachers Need to Know

 The teacher prompts the AI: "Write a diagnostic question about the process of photosynthesis.
 The question must present a common scenario.
 The wrong answers must reflect the misconception that plants obtain their food directly from the soil."

 The teacher reads the scenario aloud to the class.
-Pupils discuss the options in pairs for one minute before voting on the correct answer.
+Learners discuss the options in pairs for one minute before voting on the correct answer.
 This peer discussion forces them to articulate their scientific reasoning and defend their choices.

 Example:

 The teacher prompts the AI: "Generate three questions about the causes of the First World War.
-Instead of asking for dates, ask pupils to rank three specific events by their level of impact.
+Instead of asking for dates, ask learners to rank three specific events by their level of impact.
 Ask them to retrieve one piece of evidence to support their top ranking."

 The teacher distributes the questions at the end of the lesson as an exit ticket.
-Pupils write a short, structured paragraph justifying their ranking.
+Learners write a short, structured paragraph justifying their ranking.
 The teacher collects these at the door to assess whether the class has grasped the complexity of historical causation.

 Example:

 Sweller (1988) highlights the limitations of human working memory.
 When designing AI retrieval quizzes, teachers must be aware of how the questions are presented.
-If a question stem is too long or uses complex vocabulary, the pupil's working memory is consumed by decoding the text.
+If a question stem is too long or uses complex vocabulary, the learner's working memory is consumed by decoding the text.

 Example: